Copy Constructor in C++ - GeeksforGeeks

 4. When the compiler generates a temporary object.

-It is, however, not guaranteed that a copy constructor will be called in all these cases, because the C++ Standard allows the compiler to optimize the copy away in certain cases, one example is the return value optimization (sometimes referred to as RVO)
+It is, however, not guaranteed that a copy constructor will be called in all these cases, because the C++ Standard allows the compiler to optimize the copy away in certain cases, one example is the return value optimization (sometimes referred to as RVO).

 Source: https://www.geeksforgeeks.org/g-fact-13/

-When is user-defined copy constructor needed?
+When is a user-defined copy constructor needed?

 If we don’t define our own copy constructor, the C++ compiler creates a default copy constructor for each class which does a member-wise copy between objects.
 The compiler created copy constructor works fine in general.
 We need to define our own copy constructor only if an object has pointers or any runtime allocation of the resource like filehandle, a network connection..etc.